 Land use and activities conducted in Sammamish directly affect surface and stormwater management through the creation of impervious surfaces and pollution-generating activities.
 The City's development code is designed to ensure that development is carried out in locations and using methods that are safe, do not negatively impact public resources, and fit within the overall context of the City's neighborhoods.
 The City's comprehensive plan lays out goals and policies related to development activities, and the development code outlines how the goals and policies are to be met.
-Surface water management is included in Chapter 13 of the Sammamish Municipal Code.
+Surface water management is included in Chapter 13 of the Sammamish Municipal Code (SMC).
+For example, the Sammamish Development Code (Chapter 21A) describes protection for environmentally critical areas in Chapter 21A.50 and for Low Impact Development in Chapter 21A.85.

+The City's

+environmental

-The City's environmental principles are evident in the goals outlined in its Shoreline Management Program.
-Effective stormwater management helps achieve these goals.
+principles are evident

+in the goals outlined

+in its Shoreline

+Management

+Program.
+Effective

+stormwater

+management helps

+achieve these goals.